Accessibility

 LaTex users will need to use Acrobat Pro to complete the requirements.
 We realize the .zip file template will make a PDF for you, but it cannot add alternate text to your figures, schemes and equations.

 Information on how to complete these requirements is found in our Microsoft Word Accessibility document and our Acrobat Pro DC document.
-We offer three workshops per semester with this information.
+We offer several workshops per semester with this information.
+We also recommend this Microsoft Support page about accessibility.

 Videos we recommend